JBN-Infotech/eshop/README.md

 5. Docker
 6. Kubernetes

 # demo-ui-app
-() UI for users module
-() Angular JS APP with Bootstrap
+  - UI-only app using Angular JS APP with Bootstrap for user module
-() Uses the API from eshop-users
+  - Uses the API from eshop-users
-() nvm use 18.13
+  - nvm use 18.13
-() ng s
+  - ng s

 # eshop-categories
+  - API only app to manage CRUD for categories
-rvm use ruby-3.0.5@eshop
+  - rvm use ruby-3.0.5@eshop
-Ruby on rails
+  - Ruby on rails
-rails s
+  - rails s
-localhost:3000
+  - localhost:3000

 # eshop-products
+  - API-only app to manage CRUD for products
-rvm use ruby-3.0.5@eshop
+  - rvm use ruby-3.0.5@eshop
-Ruby on rails
+  - Ruby on rails
-rails s -p 3003
+  - rails s -p 3003
-localhost:3003
+  - localhost:3003
 # eshop-users
+  - API-only app to manage CRUD for users
-rvm use ruby-3.0.5@eshop
+  - rvm use ruby-3.0.5@eshop
-Ruby on rails
+  - Ruby on rails
-rails s -p 3002
+  - rails s -p 3002
-localhost:3002
+  - localhost:3002

 # eshop-ui
-React JS app with Carbon components nvm use 18.12.0 npm start localhost:3001
+  - UI-only app using React JS app with Carbon components
+  - nvm use 18.12.0
+  - npm start
+  - localhost:3001

   - home *
   - login *
   - signup *